Deniz Undav & Jamie Leweling: VfB Stuttgart's unlikely strike partnership bearing fruit

 By that point, Ermedin Demirović had been ruled out for the best part of three months after fracturing a metatarsal bone in his foot in a narrow victory at Heidenheim on Matchday 6.

-However, as Stuttgart prepare to round off the first half of their campaign at home to Eintracht Frankfurt on Tuesday evening, things finally seem to be falling into place in an attacking sense.
+However, with Demirović fit and scoring again as Stuttgart beat Eintracht Frankfurt on Matchday 17, things definitely seem to be falling into place in an attacking sense.

 Hoeneß raised eyebrows by partnering Undav with Jamie Leweling - a winger by trade - at Bayer Leverkusen on Matchday 16, but it was a move that paid off in spectacular fashion as the Swabians cruised to a statement victory over their fellow European hopefuls.

-Much to the head coach’s delight, both Leweling’s goals were assisted by Undav, who threaded a perfect pass into the 24-year-old for the game’s seventh-minute opener before teeing up his fellow frontman for a spectacular effort from outside the box.
+Much to the head coach’s delight, both Leweling’s goals in the big win in Leverkusen were assisted by Undav, who threaded a perfect pass into the 24-year-old for the game’s seventh-minute opener before teeing up his fellow frontman for a spectacular effort from outside the box.

-The former Brighton & Hove Albion striker has now matched his goals tally from last season, while Leweling’s first Bundesliga double - on his 100th competitive Stuttgart outing - means he has already surpassed his two-goal haul from 2024/25.
+The former Brighton & Hove Albion striker has now outscored his goals tally of nine from last season, while Leweling’s first Bundesliga double - on his 100th competitive Stuttgart outing - means he has already surpassed his two-goal haul from 2024/25.

 Having taken to the unfamiliar role like a duck to water, the Nuremberg native may well end up reprising his strike partnership with Undav, who feels Leweling is perfectly suited to a more central position.